Protesters decry Met Opera's 'Death of Klinghoffer' as anti-Semitic

 About 100 protesters were lined up in wheelchairs wearing signs around their neck reading "I am Leon Klinghoffer."

-The crowd carried signs calling the work "Snuff Opera," and cheered loudly at the news that the production had not sold out.
+The crowd carried signs calling the work "Snuff Opera," and cheered loudly at the news that the Met had sold relatively few tickets for the run.

 Adams, the Met and the Anti-Defamation League have all insisted the work is not anti-Semitic, although the Met canceled plans for international broadcasts of the production.

-For a night at the opera, security was tight, with dozens of police officers stationed both inside and around the opera house at Lincoln Center in Manhattan.
+For a night at the opera, security was tight, with dozens of police officers stationed around the opera house at Lincoln Center in midtown Manhattan.
+The rally's organizers said they believed some protesters had bought tickets and planned to register their disapproval during the performance.

-A few protesters sporadically booed and heckled during quieter moments in the first half.
-Adams joined performers onstage at the opera's close to a standing ovation.

 Klinghoffer's daughters, Lisa and Ilsa, have condemned the work ever since its U.S. premiere in 1991.
 They wrote a short message that is being printed in the new production's Playbill criticizing the work's "false moral equivalencies."